Leader-board/St-Andrews/studrescompiler/README.md

 Currently the collation is available at https://tinyurl.com/y2cd8dm2.
 St Andrews login is required.

+> These resources are intended to be used ONLY by CS students at St Andrews.
+It's not my responsibility if you misuse it.

 Please let me know if there are bugs - using GitHub or Discord or email.

 **Looking to download Panopto videos?** This may be helpful: https://github.com/tc80/panopto-scraper